Cognitive behavioural therapy (CBT)

 CBT works well as a self-help strategy but for best results, you should consider working with a therapist.
 A therapist can give you extra guidance and support to break stubborn patterns or habits that may be hard to break on your own, or that you may not be aware of.

-That being said, if you’d like to test CBT out, you can download a CBT app.
+That being said, if you’d like to test CBT out, you can try this CBT-based thought challenging activity or download a CBT app.
 Our favourite is MindDoc, but there are many other options available to suit what you’re looking for.

 Another option is to try a CBT book such as CBT Made Simple, which gives a detailed explanation of CBT, along with strategies you can apply for yourself.
 There’s also CBT in 7 weeks, which is a step-by-step workbook with prompting questions and activities.
 Both books are written by licensed psychologist Seth Gillihan.